jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

 I have a broad interest in quantum computing, quantum information, and quantum many-body physics, which include
 * Quantum computing
-  *  Eigenstate problems
-  *  Dynamics problems
+  *  Quantum algorithms for eigenstate problems and dynamics problems
   *  Hybrid quantum-classical computing
   *  Quantum simulation of molecules and materials
-  *  Quantum computing and spectroscopy
   *  Addressing the challenges with near-term quantum devices
 * Quantum error mitigation and its transition to quantum error correction
 * Quantum computational chemistry